Success Story…BETT Enterprises

 Williams had developed many contacts among painting contractors, and she began to pick up small contracts from their overflow.
 Although work was slow, she began to build a strong foundation for a reputation of quality work.
 As work picked up, she began receiving requests from general contractors to bid their jobs.

 However, growth proved to be an unexpected obstacle.
 As she began to grow, she realized she needed more capital to finance projects until payment for the work came in.
 That’s when she contacted the U.S. Small Business Administration for help.

 “And, as they say, the rest is history,” Williams said.
 “Beginning my third year in business, it became evident that I needed some financial help and guidance,” Williams said.
-She met with John Blue, Director of the Northeastern State University Small Business Development Center in Broken Arrow.
-“Through John’s tutelage and assistance with the loan application, I was able to take advantage of a frowing market and a growing business.
+She met with John Blue, Director of the Oklahoma Small Business Development Center in Broken Arrow.
+“Through John’s tutelage and assistance with the loan application, I was able to take advantage of a growing market and a growing business.
 Since that initial contact with him and with SBA’s loan assistance, my business has grown 10 times over!”
 Williams said.